Frequently asked questions

 Media Hopper Create is hosted by Kaltura Inc. at their data centres in the U.S.A. and our contract with them includes specific and appropriate safe guards, with respect to the Data Protection Act, that do not rely on Safe Harbor.
 We continue to take advice from the University Records Management office in respect of recent legal changes in this area.

 Any content that you have been granted co-editor or co-publisher rights over, is visible from the "My Media" page.
-You will now see a drop-down menu title "View Media I Own" this can be clicked on to reveal media you can publish and media you can edit.
+You will now see a button called 'Filters', and this can be clicked on to reveal media you can publish and media you can edit.
 See screenshot below: